 As its title implies, growing up is a central theme of Days of Youth.
-Though the electronic album is largely wordless, Woodard carefully selected certain vocal samples to give voice to the concepts of his compositions.
+Though the electronic album is largely wordless, Woodward carefully selected certain vocal samples to give voice to the concepts of his compositions.
 On "Sunsets," for example, local rapper Learic sermonizes on what it means to be an artist and just how much work and emotion goes into producing art behind the scenes.
 "People don't see what has made you you," he says over a shimmering bed of synth.
 "It's not even about what you've done.
 It's about what you set in motion."

-Woodard has also learned to ask for help.
+Woodward has also learned to ask for help.
 Where he previously worked almost exclusively alone, on Days of Youth he's enlisted the aid of some talented friends.
 Local songwriter Ebn Ezra turns up on "Pillow Talk," which could pass for an outtake from an early mixtape by the Weeknd.
 And VT expat Guthrie Galileo drops in on the album's penultimate track, "Until We Meet Again."

-Woodard says he picked the brains of numerous local electronic musicians in composing the album, and that influence is apparent in every crisp drop and creative change.
+Woodward says he picked the brains of numerous local electronic musicians in composing the album, and that influence is apparent in every crisp drop and creative change.

 At its core, Days of Youth is an album about growth.
-Woodard's inspiration derives from questions about personal growth, what it means to be a grown-up, a better person and friend.
+Woodward's inspiration derives from questions about personal growth, what it means to be a grown-up, a better person and friend.
 But he found his answers in his artistic growth.
 As Learic suggests on "Sunsets," those two things are inextricably related.
 To paraphrase, if you feed your art, it feeds your heart — and vice versa.
-Matt Woodard did precisely that and came up with the strongest and most profound release of his young career.
+Matt Woodward did precisely that and came up with the strongest and most profound release of his young career.